martialblog/helm-charts/limesurvey/README.md

   password: "your-super-secret-password"
 ```

-or you can let the Helm chart provision one for you (based on [Bitnami MariaDB Helm chart](https://artifacthub.io/packages/helm/bitnami/mariadb)):
+or you can let the Helm chart provision one for you (based on the Cloudpirates MariaDB Helm chart mentioned above):

 ```yaml
 mariadb: